-SECTION 12 - INCENTIVES AND DISINCENTIVES FOR MEDICARE CONTRACTORS, PROVIDERS, AND SUPPLIERS

-Medicare law requires participating providers and suppliers to comply with Medicare requirements stipulated in the Act as well as CMS regulations.
+The bill would direct the Secretary of Health and Human Services no later than six months after the enactment of this bill to submit a report to Congress with recommendations to change the recovery audit payment structure, in budget-neutral matter, from an incentive-based model to a non-incentive based approach without additional financial burdens on providers.
+E. SECTION 13, INCENTIVES AND DISINCENTIVES FOR MEDICARE CONTRACTORS, PROVIDERS, AND SUPPLIERS PRESENT LAW Medicare law requires participating providers and suppliers to comply with Medicare requirements stipulated in the Act as well as CMS regulations.
 Medicare law also requires the Secretary to provide incentives for MACs to provide quality service and to promote efficiency (Act, section 1874A(b)(1)(D)).
 In addition, the Secretary is required to develop contract performance requirements for MAC duties and standards for measuring MAC's performance in meeting those requirements (Act, section 1874A(b)(3)).
-Moreover, in developing standards for measuring MAC performance, the Secretary is required to consult with stakeholders and to make the performance standards publically available.
+Moreover, in developing standards for measuring MAC performance, the Secretary is required to consult with stakeholders and to make the performance standards publicly available.
 MACRA required MACs to have an improper payment outreach and education program that would provide outreach, education, training, and technical assistance to providers and suppliers within each contractor's geographic service area (Act, section 1874A(a)(4)).

-CMS also requires all Medicare contractors to provide outreach and education to providers and suppliers and provides guidance to Medicare contractors on communications and interactions with providers and suppliers in the Medicare Contractor Beneficiary and Provider Communications Manual, Chapter 6 -

-Provider Customer Service Program (Rev. 31, 02-13-2015).
+CMS also requires all Medicare contractors to provide outreach and education to providers and suppliers and provides guidance to Medicare contractors on communications and interactions with providers and suppliers in the Medicare Contractor Beneficiary and Provider Communications Manual, Chapter 6-Provider Customer Service Program (Rev. 31, 02-13-2015).
 This manual identifies a number of Medicare contractor requirements to provide education, outreach, and overall support through the Provider Customer Service Program (PCSP).
 CMS makes data available on the results of the PCSP on its Contractor-Provider Customer Service Program website including contractor performance data.
 In July 2014, CMS announced the establishment of a Provider Relations Coordinator.
 CMS indicated that the Provider Relations Coordinator was intended to improve communications between providers and CMS and to help increase program transparency while offering more efficient resolutions to providers affected by the review process.
 Providers were instructed to raise broader concerns with the Provider Relations Coordinator, but to continue to interact with MACs and RAs on individual claim questions.

-The Chairman's Mark would require the Secretary to establish and implement, no later January 1, 2017, a system that takes into account the denial rate as a percentage of claims audited and final determination of appeals by type of issue (for example, patient classification or medical necessity for specific procedures) by which providers or suppliers with a low error rate for claims subject to additional document requests over a two-year period are exempt from audits by RAs and MACs on a post-payment basis for one year unless there is evidence of systematic gaming, fraud, abuse, or delays in the provision of care by a provider of services.
+EXPLANATION OF PROVISION The bill would require the Secretary to establish and implement, no later than January 1, 2017, a system that takes into account the denial rate as a percentage of claims audited and final determination of appeals by type of issue (for example, patient classification or medical necessity for specific procedures) by which providers or suppliers with a low error rate for claims subject to additional document requests over a two-year period are exempt from audits by RAs and MACs on a post-payment basis for one year unless there is evidence of systematic gaming, fraud, abuse, or delays in the provision of care.
 The Secretary of HHS shall assess the frequency in which decisions being made by the review entity contractors are consistent with Medicare payment and coverage law, regulations and program instruction (but taking into account geographical variation that are a result of local coverage determinations).
 The Secretary of HHS may use sampling to fulfill this requirement.
 The results of the validation shall be posted to the CMS website.